-In the context of contracts concluded via electronic means (e.g. an exchange of e-mails between parties that have not had business relations before), the UN Sales Convention as well as the numerous other conventions with a similar sphere of applicability () therefore leave ample room for uncertainty: While the use of an e-mail address with a foreign TLD may alert the other party to the international character of the proposed transaction and therefore supposedly suffices for purpose of Article 1(2) UN Sales Convention (), a national TLD (".it", ".za", ".fr", ".co.uk") that is part of an e-mail address alone provides no reliable indication that the respective user's place of business is located in that country, as Article 6(5) UN Electronic Communications Convention makes explicitly clear.
+In the context of contracts concluded via electronic means (eg an exchange of emails between parties that have not had business relations before), the UN Sales Convention as well as the numerous other conventions with a similar sphere of applicability therefore leave ample room for uncertainty.
+While the use of an email address with a foreign TLD may alert the other party to the international character of the proposed transaction and therefore supposedly suffices for the purposes of article 1(2) of the UN Sales Convention (Magnus 2013: 87; Schwenzer & Hachem 2010: 45), a national TLD ('.za', '.fr', '.co.uk') that is part of an email address alone provides no reliable indication that the respective user's place of business is located in that country, as article 6(5) of the UN Electronic Communications Convention makes explicitly clear.